arwysyah/ArcNodes/README.md

 ## Passing Props

-In ArcNodes, you can pass props as JSON strings.
+In ArcNodes, props are string with lowercase (at least for now ) you can pass props as JSON strings.
 This approach ensures that complex objects and arrays are handled consistently.
 Use JSON.stringify to convert objects and arrays into JSON strings before passing them as props.

 ### Defining Props